oneapi-src/oneDNN/doc/programming_model/sycl_get_started.md

 ### Execute the compiled partitions

-In oneDNN graph, a [dnnl::grap::stream](../../include/oneapi/dnnl/dnnl_graph.hpp#L239) is the logical abstraction for execution units.
-It is created on top of oneDNN graph engine.
+In oneDNN Graph, a [dnnl::grap::stream](../../include/oneapi/dnnl/dnnl_graph.hpp#L239) is the logical abstraction for execution units.
+It is created on top of oneDNN Graph engine.
 For SYCL device, it also contains an opencl queue.

 ~~~cpp